ScAAN/waterfrontmap/README.md

-and remember move all files you don't want in the sprite sheet) them like so: `spritezero sprite .` This will create `sprite.png` and `sprite.json`, which you shold move to the Assets directory in the project.
+and remember move all files you don't want in the sprite sheet) them like so: `spritezero sprite .` This will create `sprite.png` and `sprite.json`, which you shold move to the Assets directory in the project (these spritezero commands can all be handled by the `sprites.sh` script found in the Processing directory).
 Then, after pushing to github, the line `"sprite":
 "https://raw.githubusercontent.com/ScAAN/waterfrontmap/master/Assets/sprite",`
 in your style.json will correctly load in the sprites.